opendexnetwork/opendex.network/docs/Overview.md

 The OpenDEX Daemon ([`opendexd`](https://github.com/opendexnetwork/opendexd)) is "the node" and core of the OpenDEX network.
-The graphic below shows the different participants in OpenDEX, how they are connected and flow of liquidity:
+The graphic below shows the different participants in OpenDEX and how they are connected.

 ![](./images/participants.png)

-## Get Started Running a Node
+## How to Run a Node

 👉 as [**Liquidity Provider**](Liquidity%20Provider%20Guide.md), earning via automated arbitrage between external exchanges and OpenDEX